PAST ARTICLE: APRIL 17, 2000

 The suspects were identified in court papers as Ronald Tinard Washington, 56, who is currently serving a federal prison sentence stemming from a string of robberies while on the run from police after Jam Master Jay's 2002 death, and Karl Jordan Jr., 36, who is also charged with engaging in a cocaine distribution conspiracy in 2017.

 The True Run DMC Story.
-Written and Directed By Reynaldo Reyes
+Written By Reynaldo Reyes